Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

 \looseness=-1 Since we also average over all $\ell\times\ell$ nonsingular kernels, the location of these $s$ erasures does not affect the average erasure probability.
 Hence, without loss of generality, we can assume that the erasures are in the last $s$ positions.
 Let $\mathcal{R}_{\ell-s}\subset \mathbb{F}_2^{\ell}$ denote the linear span of the first $\ell-s$ columns of the kernel.
 Since the kernel is selected uniformly at random from $\GL(\ell,\Ftwo)$, it is easy to see that $\mathcal{R}_{\ell-s}$ is also chosen uniformly at random from all subspaces of dimension $\ell-s$ in $\mathbb{F}_2^{\ell}$.
 Recalling the decodability condition (\ref{eq:prelim_decodability_condition}), we have that

 where $\mathcal{R}_{\ell-s}$ is a subspace of dimension $\ell-s$ in $\mathbb{F}_2^{\ell}$ that is chosen uniformly at random.
-Note that the probability space on the LHS is defined with respect to (\emph{i}) the location of the $s$ erasures, and (\emph{ii}) the selection of the random kernel $K$, whereas the probability space on the RHS is defined with respect to just the selection of random subspace $\mathcal{R}_{\ell-s}$.
+Note that the \emph{event} on the Left Hand Side (LHS) is reliant on a specific number of erasures, $s$, and is computed over all possible locations of erasures and selections of $K$.
+However, the \emph{event} on the RHS is independent of the location and number of erasures, and thus is computed over all selections of random subspace $\mathcal{R}_{\ell-s}$.
+Therefore, the probability that the $i$-th bit is erased given $s$ erasures is a claim solely on the structure of the kernel.
 Now, we can rewrite $\cF_i(z)$ as

 where we define the \emph{average conditional erasure probability} $p_{i|s}$ as follows: